majumderkoushik/user_information_card/README.md

 - **User Input Form**: Users can enter their first-name, last-name, Country,State,etc.
 - **Card Generation**: After submitting the form, a user information card is generated with the provided details and displayed on the screen.
 - **Responsive Design**: The application is responsive and adapts to different screen sizes.
+-

 ## Getting Started

 Follow these instructions to get the User Information Card Web App up and running on your local machine.

+##Technologies Used
+JavaScript:Used for function of the page
+HTML/CSS: Used for structuring the web page and styling the user information card.

 ### Installation